01 · Quickstart

 - After

-pnpm devstarts, open http://localhost:3000 - Enter the absolute path to
+pnpm devstarts, open http://localhost:5173 in your browser → expected: the source-picker page. - Enter the absolute path to

-examples/hello-agentin the picker (the picker requires an absolute path; or setPI_WEB_DEFAULT_SOURCE, see below) - Enter the session and send a message → expected: you see a streaming reply
+examples/hello-agentin the picker (the picker requires an absolute path; or setPI_WEB_DEFAULT_SOURCE, see below) → expected: you enter the session UI. - Send a message → expected: a streaming reply appears character by character.

 - Make it call the tool: send “use the echo tool to echo hello” (or a similar instruction) → expected: an